Nelo-ojepa/MatchMyShade/README.md

 ##  Our Target Users

 ### Everyday Shoppers
-Women and girls (ages 16-45) shopping for foundation online or in-store who want to find their perfect shade quickly and confidently.
+Women and girls (ages 16-45) shopping for foundation online or in-store who want to find their perfect shade quickly and conveniently.

 ### Makeup Artists
 Professional artists working with diverse clientele who need to match shades efficiently without time-consuming swatching.